 Translational Epidemiology & Mental Health Equity

-Epidemiology and Population Science is comprised of two divisions: Translational Epidemiology, directed by Myrna Weissman, PhD; Epidemiology of Substance Abuse, directed by Denise Kandel, PhD.
+Epidemiology and Population Science is comprised of two divisions: Translational Epidemiology, directed by Myrna Weissman, PhD; Mental Health Equity, directed by Milton Wainberg, MD.
 Faculty work closely together and are affiliated with the Mailman School of Public Health at Columbia University.

 The mission of this research area is to advance the understanding, prevention, and treatment of psychiatric disorders using a broad range of epidemiologic methods.
 For example, hypotheses are generated from the basic laboratory sciences and translated to testing in clinical or population samples and vice-versa.
 Population or clinical findings are translated into experimental approaches.
 Large scale surveys to determine risks, rates, and inform health care policy are carried out.